marco-mariotti/easyterm/docs/index.rst

 The module easyterm provides functions to enhance the interaction between python and bash terminal.

 - First time?
-After :doc:`installation`, check the :doc:`showcase`
+After :doc:`installation`, check the :doc:`showcase page<showcase>`
-- Check module :doc:`colorprint` for printing messages in colors or other markup
+- Check :doc:`colorprint` for printing messages in colors or other markup
-- Check module :doc:`commandlineopt` for reading command line options in a straightforward way
+- Check :doc:`commandlineopt` for reading command line options in a straightforward way
-- Check module :doc:`commandutils` for utilities such as creating random temporary folders, running bash commands, and more.
+- Check :doc:`commandutils` for utilities such as creating random temporary folders, running bash commands, and more.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    installation